garden-io/garden/docs/reference/module-types/container.md

     # The maximum duration (in seconds) to wait for resources to deploy and become healthy.
     timeout: 300

+    # Specify resource limits for the service.
+    limits:
+      # The maximum amount of CPU the service can use, in millicpus (i.e. 1000 = 1 CPU)
+      cpu:

+      # The maximum amount of RAM the service can use, in megabytes (i.e. 1024 = 1 GB)
+      memory:

     # List of ports that the service container exposes.
     ports:
       - # The name of the port (used when referencing the port elsewhere in the service configuration).